Northern California Wildfire Lawyers

 - Contact a Northern California Wildfire Lawyer

-If you’re one of the thousands of Californians who have had to evacuate, lost your home, suffered injuries, were otherwise affected by the fires, contact us.
-Our attorneys are experienced, prepared, and ready to stand by your side during recovery.
+If you’re one of the thousands of Californians who have had to evacuate, lost your home or business, suffered injuries, or were otherwise affected by the fires, contact us.
+Our experienced wildfire attorneys in California are prepared and ready to stand by your side during recovery.

 Eric Ratinoff Law Corp represented hundreds of families and business owners after the 2015 Butte Fire in California, the 2017 North Bay Fires that ravaged the Napa/Sonoma wine country and the 2018 Camp Fire that destroyed the town of Paradise, California.
-The firm has decades of collective experience handling wildfire cases and has recovered millions of dollars on behalf of clients.
-Our attorneys have spearheaded (and been appointed as lead trial counsel and/or on plaintiff’s liaison committee) some of the largest wildfire litigation in California, including:
+Our firm has decades of collective experience handling wildfire cases and has recovered millions of dollars on behalf of clients.
+Our wildfire attorneys have spearheaded (and been appointed as lead trial counsel and/or on plaintiff’s liaison committee) some of the largest wildfire litigation in California, including:

 - The 2007 San Diego Wildfires (Rice/Witch-Guejito Fires);